Trying to conceive

 Basal body temperature method – Basal body temperature is your temperature at rest as soon as you awake in the morning.
 A woman's basal body temperature rises slightly with ovulation.
 So by recording this temperature daily for several months, you'll be able to predict your most fertile days.

 Basal body temperature differs slightly from woman to woman.
 Anywhere from 96 to 98 degrees Fahrenheit orally is average before ovulation.
 After ovulation most women have an oral temperature between 97 and 99 degrees Fahrenheit.
 The rise in temperature can be a sudden jump or a gradual climb over a few days.

 Usually a woman's basal body temperature rises by only 0.4 to 0.8 degrees Fahrenheit.
 To detect this tiny change, women must use a basal body thermometer.
 These thermometers are very sensitive.
 Most pharmacies sell them for about $10.
-You can then record your temperature on our special Basal Body Temperature Chart (PDF, 555 KB).

 The rise in temperature doesn't show exactly when the egg is released.
 But almost all women have ovulated within three days after their temperatures spike.
 Body temperature stays at the higher level until your period starts.